chrismckelt/chrismckelt.github.io/_posts/posts/2020-05-02-azure-iot-edge-using-grafana-on-the-edge.md

 ---
-layout: post
+category: posts
 title: "Azure IoT Edge - using Grafana on the Edge"
-category: posts
 date: "2020-05-02"
 categories:
   - "azure"